belav/csharpier/README.md

   - ~~New lines - the goal is to preserve new lines in some areas.
 For example the lines that appear between properties will be preserved.~~
 - Multiline comments aren't properly supported yet - WIP
 - ~~CSharpier will happily format invalid code, which results in very strange results~~
-- CSharpier needs a mechanism to detect when formatting resulted in a lose of code - WIP
+- ~~CSharpier needs a mechanism to detect when formatting resulted in a lose of code~~
 - A few node types are missing and code for them will be lost - WIP now that CSharpier can detect when it loses code
 - There is no CLI tool yet

 Try it out at [Playground](https://csharpier.bnt-studios.com)

-Compare [AllInOne](./CSharpier/CSharpier.Tests/Samples/AllInOne.cst) to [AllInOne.Formatted](./CSharpier/CSharpier.Tests/prettier-plugin-csharpier/Samples/AllInOne.Formatted.cs) to get a sense of what is missing.
-[Compare In Github](https://github.com/belav/csharpier/compare/master...progress)

 ## Development
 See [Development Readme](./CSharpier/README.md)